-^{56.} Examples of elementary aggregates that follow the profiles method are products that are typically purchased in package form, such as banking fees, Internet service fees, cable and satellite television fees and telephone services.
+48. Examples of elementary aggregates that follow the profiles method are products that are typically purchased in package form, such as banking fees, cable and satellite television fees.

-^{57.} The best example of such a product is insurance, as home or car insurance premiums are based on the characteristics of the home or driver being insured as well as the desired coverage characteristics.
+49. The best example of such a product is insurance, as home or car insurance premiums are based on the characteristics of the home or driver being insured as well as the desired coverage characteristics.

-^{58.} An example of an elementary aggregate that uses the bestsellers method is Books and other printed matter (excluding textbooks).
+50. An example of an elementary aggregate that uses the bestsellers method is Books and other reading material (excluding textbooks).
 The price index is based on the estimated total cost of the top 10 bestsellers in sampled bookstores in each period.